lindersi/SwissthermScraper/README.md

 # SwissthermScraper
 Scraping swisstherm/kermi/pzp heatpump data from the web portal and send through mqtt.
-Uses Python3, Selenium with Chromium, Paho MQTT.
+Uses Python3, Selenium with Chromedriver, Paho MQTT.

 Currently my only way to get my own data to use in Homeassistant.